five cranial supernovas

 |The 80/10/10 Diet||Douglas Graham||2006||2008|

-The book that concretely sums up for me the diabolical process of this culture, while enabling me to finally wash my hands of trying to remediate it, is John Perkins’ Confessions of an Economic Hit Man.
+Confessions of an Economic Hit Man by John Perkins concretely sums up for me the diabolical process of this culture.
+It enabled me to finally wash my hands of trying to remediate it, at least in ordinary ways.

-There are also few other books that really affected me when I was first reading things on my own, starting at age 15.
+A few other books really affected me when I was first reading things on my own, starting at age 15.
 They prepared me for the books above.
 They are so close to me, it is hard to assess their monumentality, their greatness.
 Also, they are so central to my thinking, it is hard to objectify them, to separate them from my perspective as I have done in the above list.
 They are: